mwinche/fluent-2016/continuous delivery.md

 platform.sh (example)

-pipelines (Heroku C deliv product) (runs and testing PRs, pre-merge)
+pipelines (Heroku Continuous delivery product) (runs and testing PRs, pre-merge in a live environment)

 can gate on CI